fkvn/Customers-Orders-Service/README.md

-# Customers-Orders-System
+# Customers-Orders System

- This project implements a web API services to support Customers-Orders-System

- The goal of the project is to develop a server-side API services to facilitate the management process for a small-medium business.
+ The goal of the project is implements a web API services and application (with UI) to support the management process for a small-medium business.

  ## Getting Started